 Semantic alalysis

-Semantic analysis categorise discussions based on topics relevant to the content users are engaging with.
-Can be provide
+Semantic analysis categorise discussions based on relevent topics

 How does semantic analysis of user-generated content look?

-Semantic analysis implies the search for semantic connections and parameters in chat messages.
-When analysing messages, you can find insight points crucial for deeply understanding user behaviour, preferences, and attitudes.
+Semantic analysis implies searching for semantic connections and parameters in chat messages.
+When analyzing messages, you can find insight points crucial for deeply understanding user behavior, preferences, and attitudes.

-Average semantic analysis includes searching for main topics that users discuss, grouping the messages by topics, and counting their shares.
+Typical semantic analysis includes identifying main topics users discuss, grouping messages by those topics, and calculating their share.

 Why do you need it?

 Semantic analysis of UG content can substitute direct interviews or focus groups with users because the number of respondents increases to the number of chat users.
-Their answers become more honest as they express their opinions intentionally, not answering the platform’s representative.
-If required, analysis can be simplified to search for messages' emotional undertones (Х% messages—positive, negative, neutral).
+Their answers become more honest as they express their opinions intentionally, not in response to a platform representative.
+If required, the analysis can be simplified to search for messages' emotional undertones (X% of messages—positive, negative, neutral).

-You can analyse all users’ messages for the period, messages of separate user groups (e.g., users with VIP status), or messages to separate events or titles.
+You can analyze all users’ messages for a given period, messages from separate user groups (e.g., users with VIP status), or messages related to specific events or titles.

 The way of how does the semantic analysis diagram look